-Partnership with snow and ice industry expert Phill Sexton of WIT Advisors provides practical knowledge of how to optimize and reduce salt use while maintaining safe roads, sidewalks, and parking lots.
+Partnership with snow and ice industry expert Phill Sexton of WIT Advisers provides practical knowledge of how to optimize and reduce salt use while maintaining safe roads, sidewalks, and parking lots.

 An informed and engaged group of community members help guide and support the work of the Ausable Sustainable Salt Initiative.